-3. Build organisational strength and achieve optimum operational excellence:

-We celebrated our 125-year anniversary in 2015 and since then a number of organisational initiatives have been introduced.
-We would not have achieved our improved performance nor progressed on projects or initiatives if we did not become a stronger, more effective and efficient organisation.
-This goal was one of our strategic objectives and formed the foundation of all our actions.
-And the journey towards this objective started with investing in our people and talent.
-Again, this has been a process initiated over a number of vears, with an increased momentum in 2018.
+Build organisational strength and achieve optimum operational excellence projects or initiatives if we did not become a stronger, more effective and efficient organisation.
+This goal was one of our strategic objectives and formed the foundation of all our actions and the journey towards this objective started with investing in our people and talent.
+Again, this has been a process initiated over a number of years, with an increased momentum in 2018.
 The performance management system was extended throughout the organisation, formal talent development programs were initiated, along with formal succession planning and business continuity programs.
 A leadership program aimed at improving our leadership skills and building our leaders of tomorrow was also launched with the support of RBL, a leading international leadership consultancy.